mattdp/mnemonic/README.md

 START USING DAY TO DAY

-[] when save person and name field is blank, automatically update name fields if first last in there, or if name easily splittable
+[] when save person and name field is blank, automatically update name fields if first last in there, or if name easily splittable if first and last name blank, and name and name splittable, put in first and last name if name blank, and first name, put in first + space last name

+[] taggings new flow - do with search boxes, not with checkboxes. goal is to learn how to use these, since they make other flows feasible. could half-ass with hidden javascript, but i'd love to duplicate what rails_admin has

 [] main issue - not using due to
   [] spin up - it's not always just there